tapasmishra/tapasmishra.github.io/_posts/2020-05-18-Docker-Swarm-Cluster-on-Raspberry-Pi.md

 ```

-Run the following command to start a new swarm:
+Run the following command on the hostmachine to start a new swarm:

 ```ruby
 pi@raspberrypi:~ $ docker swarm init